Nikita07558/Team_Meraki_Multi-Modal_Attendance_System/README.md

 Member 4:- Harshit (harshit.jobss@gmail.com)

 ## 🧠 Project Description
-A robust and secure **multimodal attendance system** that uses:
--  **Facial Recognition**
--  **Voice Authentication**
--  **Location Verification**
-to ensure accurate, real-time, and tamper-proof attendance — ideal for hybrid workplaces, educational institutions, and secure environments.
+A secure and automated **attendance system** that leverages **face recognition** to verify identity and mark attendance in real time.
+The system integrates **anti-spoofing techniques** such as blink/liveness detection to prevent fraudulent attempts and ensure reliability.
+Designed for **educational institutions, corporate workplaces, and high-security environments**, it reduces manual effort, eliminates proxy attendance, and provides an efficient solution for identity verification.

-## 🚀 Tech Stack (in progress)
+## 🚀 Features
-- Python
-- OpenCV
-- face_recognition
-- dlib
-- Flask (REST APIs)

-## 📦 Modules
-- ✅ Face Detection & Recognition (in development)
+- **Real-Time Face Detection & Recognition**
-- 🔄 Voice Authentication (integration pending)
-- 🗺️ Location Check(integration pending)

-  ##  Work in Progress
+  - Live webcam integration for seamless attendance.
+  - High-accuracy matching using FaceNet embeddings.

+- **Automatic Attendance Logging**
+  - Recognized faces are instantly marked in the backend with timestamp.

+- **Anti-Spoofing Security**
+  - Liveness detection and blink-based validation ensure only real users are authenticated.

+- **Scalability**
-- To save embeddings in database for scalability.
+  - Supports multiple users and maintains embeddings for fast recognition.
-- Exploring liveness detection or blink detection for anti-spoofing.

-## 🛠️ How to Run (Coming Soon)
+## 🛠️ Tech Stack
-Setup instructions and dependencies will be added once the modules are connected.
+- **Face Recognition**: FaceNet, `face_recognition`, dlib, OpenCV
+- **Backend**: Python (Flask/FastAPI for APIs)
+- **Frontend**: Web interface for attendance visualization
+- **Database**: Postgresql

 ## 📌 Project Goal
-To create a privacy-focused, secure, and accurate attendance system that reduces spoofing and enables smooth verification using multiple biometric and location inputs.
+To create a privacy-focused, secure, and accurate attendance system that reduces spoofing and enables smooth verification using Face recognition based attendance system.

-## 🤝 Contributions
-For now, the team is working on their assigned modules.
-Contribution guidelines will be added once a base version is ready.